rswinkle/sdl_img/README.md

 Naming Issues
 =============
-So I know there are some issues with name.
+So I know there are some issues with the name.

 Originally sdl_img only used SDL2 and stb_image; [stb_image](https://github.com/nothings/stb)
 and [stb_imv](https://github.com/nothings/stb-imv) already exist,